 The following content is complex, and you should consult an expert about this topic.

-Academics and Financial Advisors have extensively analyzed the concept of a safe retirement portfolio withdrawal rate, and the consensus often hovers around 3% to 4% of the initial portfolio plus an inflation adjustment each year.
+Academics and financial professionals have extensively analyzed the concept of an optimal retirement portfolio withdrawal rate, and the consensus often hovers around 3% to 4% of the initial portfolio plus an inflation adjustment each year.
 This figure, which includes any dividends and interest you receive, represents the percentage of a portfolio's value that experts generally believe you can safely withdraw yearly in retirement in average market conditions.
 Everyone's situation is different and your spending might be higher or lower.
-You may want to consider consulting an advisor to better understand your income sources in retirement and how much you can spend throughout your years.

 1. Act Your Tax Bracket

 Once you are retired, that may no longer be true, since you will likely be in a lower tax bracket.
 Would taxable investments give you more after–tax retirement income than tax–free investments?
-Maybe it's time to run the numbers to see and speak with your financial and tax advisors.
+Maybe it's time to run the numbers to see and speak with your tax advisor.

 2. Smooth Your Income